Information for Authors

 IEEE Author Tools

 Preparing your article for submission is easy with IEEE Author Tools.
-Tools are available to help you find the right publication for your research, check the quality of your graphics, validate your LaTeX files, and verify your reference list.
+Tools are available to help you find the right publication for your research, validate your LaTeX files, and verify your reference list.
 Visit http://ieeeauthorcenter.ieee.org/create-your-ieee-article/use-authoring-tools-and-ieee-article-templates/about-ieee-author-tools/ for more information.

 The IEEE Transactions on Terahertz Science and Technology publication is a hybrid journal, allowing either traditional article submission or open access (author-pays OA) article submission.
 Upon submission, if you choose to have your article be an open access article, you commit to paying an open access fee if your article is accepted for publication in order to enable unrestricted public access.
 Visit http://ieeeauthorcenter.ieee.org/choose-a-publishing-agreement/open-access-rights-management/open-access-article-processing-charges/ for more information on open access fees.
 No OA payment is required for traditional submission.
 The published article will be available to qualified subscribers and purchasers via IEEE Xplore®.